CraigDamlo/Ambient-Concept-Generator/README.md

 # Ambient Concept Generator

 A browser-based inspiration tool for ambient musicians.
-Combines modifiers and nouns across moods and settings to generate evocative two or three word concepts as starting points for new pieces.
+Combines modifiers and nouns to generate concept starting points for new pieces — displayed as a flowchart showing a light and dark take on the same anchor word.

 **[→ Open the Tool](https://craigdamlo.github.io/Ambient-Concept-Generator/)**